Ghazni residents emerge after Taliban pushed from city

 An AFP reporter saw Taliban forces in at least one village on the outskirts of the city, and residents said they had been told by security forces that the militants remained uncomfortably close.

-"The city smelled of blood," shopkeeper Basir Ahmad told AFP after fleeing to Kabul Wednesday.
+"The city smelled of blood," shopkeeper Basir Ahmad told AFP after fleeing to Kabul.
 "People were fearful that the fighting could start again anytime."

 Afghan troops backed by US air support have struggled to push the insurgents from Ghazni, which lies just two hours south of Kabul by road, since the assault began late Thursday.